ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

     <img class="img-fluid" src="/assets/posts/{{page.slug}}/guadalajara-room-rent.png">
 </div>

-Exploring the map futher we can see a rare phenomenon; the highest room rental prices are on two small islands in the Mediterranean sea, part of the Balearic Islands: Ibiza and Formentera.
+Exploring the map further we can see a rare phenomenon; the highest room rental prices are on two small islands in the Mediterranean sea, part of the Balearic Islands: Ibiza and Formentera.
-This could be explained because there is a high demand for holliday apartments (specially with airbnb) and there are not enough houses available for the local people to afford them.
+This could be explained because there is a high demand for holiday apartments (specially with airbnb) and there are not enough houses available for the local people to afford them.

-If you know how to read Spanish, take a look at this newspapper article called "No place to live in Ibiza":
+If you know how to read Spanish, take a look at this newspaper article called "No place to live in Ibiza":
 [En Ibiza no hay quien viva](https://www.elconfidencial.com/vivienda/2017-03-05/ibiza-alquiler-apartamento-turismo_1341558/)

 <div class="full">
     <img class="img-fluid" src="/assets/posts/{{page.slug}}/formentera-room-rent.png">
 </div>

-In Ibiza we can check what is the sample size for each municipality, and for example in Sant Josep de sa Talia or Santa Euleria des Rius there iare around 10 rooms for rent:
+In Ibiza we can check what is the sample size for each municipality, and for example in Sant Josep de sa Talia or Santa Euleria des Rius there are around 10 rooms for rent:

 {% highlight python %}
 # Formentera (7024)